rnacodes/ShapesRFunv3/Readme.md

 * AddShapes: this class contains a method that takes the area of two shapes and returns the result of both combined.

 Program helpers:
-* CreateShape method: contains switch statement that creates a shape based on user input
+* CreateShape method: contains switch statement that creates a shape based on user input for shape dimensions.
-* DoFunTrick: user can choose one of the special abilities each shape has.
+* DoFunTrick: user can choose one of the special abilities each shape has:
+	* Triangle: tells a joke using a static method, which also prints to console.
+	* Rectangle: uses a static method to display a joke which is then separately printed to the console.
+	* Circle: chooses a random number as a dimension for a circle.
+Creates the shape and then displays the perimeter.
+	Square: creates a square using a random number, then applies the HalveArea and DoubleArea methods.
+	* Entering "no" displays a funny message

 Program itself:
 * Initializes variables for first shape